 A town that captured the United States’ two greatest passions: patriotism and snacks.

 But is it gluten-free?

 This is what happens when you let people name towns after a breakup.

 With a population of just about 1,000, we’re guessing this Washington town isn’t the all-night rave the name makes it out to be.

 “Just a dash” and “smidge” were already taken.

 Donna Summer’s ghost is said to roam the streets of this town, looking for someone to take her up on that last dance.

 We’re going to go ahead and guess that Recluse residents aren’t exactly the partying type.
-Luckily, when you want to travel somewhere a little more exciting, these 15 Best Under-the-Radar American Escapes.
+Before you set out on your vacation, check out these 25 Best Ways to Travel with Children.

 To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!